 Whilst in the DEI and Malaya commodity agriculture developed rapidly, indigenous agriculture remained neglected for a long time.
 A Department of Agriculture was established in both the DEI and Malaya in the same year, 1905.
 The departments had the dual function to represent the interests of estate agriculture with the government and to improve indigenous agriculture and farmers' income.
 Special divisions were established for rice cultivation and extension to smallholder farmers.
-Between 1910 and 1940, estate agriculture flourished, smallholder production of rubber, cacao and coffee became important and the production of irrigation facilities and the breeding of improved varieties.
+Between 1910 and 1940, estate agriculture flourished, smallholder production of rubber, cacao and coffee became important and the production of rice and palawija crops rose substantially through the construction of irrigation facilities and the breeding of improved varieties.
 Rice production in Thailand increased too through an expansion of the rice area and better irrigation, but research for improvement of productivity received less attention.